bitovi/funcunit/doc/guides/contribute.md

  - Write a good test.
  - Come to a DoneJS Contributors meeting and make your case.
  - Get others from other organizations to `+1` the issue.
- - Make your case on gitter with a contributor or in the issue.
+ - Make your case on [Slack](https://www.bitovi.com/community/slack) with a contributor or in the issue.
- - You can always hire [Bitovi](http://bitovi.com) or a contributor to make the change.
+ - You can always hire [Bitovi](https://www.bitovi.com) or a contributor to make the change.

 Also, the core team will often include a complexity indicator in the title that looks like